FailAcademy/learning/adp-vancouver/_slides/week-01/01-introducing-postgres.md

 # Lab activity

-Now that we've created our schema (table) for our project application, use the `INSERT` command to populate your data base with some mock data.
+Now that we've created our schema (table) for our project application, use the `INSERT` command to populate your database with some mock data.

 Add the following mock data to your database: